-This lovely town is located in the Sao Paolo area on the Northern Coast, and is a great spot for fishing from a boat, with a variety of species to be caught, and while they aren't too large, there is plenty of fish to be caught there.
+This lovely town is located in the Sao Paolo area on the Northern Coast and is a great spot for fishing from a boat, with a variety of species to be caught.
+Although they aren't too large, there are plenty of fish to be caught there.

-This is a good base for fishing in several of the rivers around Guyana, with the northern end of the Amazon river among the highlights, with the Payara and Peacock Bass among the local catches, while there are several other rivers worth fishing here too.
+This is a good base for fishing in several of the rivers around Guyana, with the northern end of the Amazon river among the highlights.
+The Payara and Peacock Bass are among the local catches, while there are several other rivers worth fishing here too.

-The waters off the coast of Cartagena are best for fishing from September until April, and there is plenty of game fish to be caught here, including Sailfish, Marlin, and Wahoo.
-Despite the sports fishing the city itself is a beautiful bonus to this particular fishing trip.
+The waters off the coast of Cartagena are best for fishing from September until April.
+There is plenty of game fish to be caught here, including Sailfish, Marlin, and Wahoo.
+Despite the sports fishing, the city itself is a beautiful bonus to this particular fishing trip.